L'Oreal buys luxury brand Aesop from Brazil's Natura for $2.5 bln

 SAO PAULO, April 3 (Reuters) - French cosmetics group L'Oreal OREP.PA struck a deal with Brazil's Natura & Co NTCO3.SA to buy Aesop, its Australian luxury brand, at an enterprise value of $2.53 billion, both firms said on Monday.

-The deal expands L'Oreal's presence in the luxury cosmetics market, while marking a financial relief for the Brazilian firm, burdened by shrinking margins and heavy debt.
+The deal, L'Oreal's largest ever brand acquisition according to Dealogic data, expands the firm's presence in the luxury cosmetics market, while also providing the Brazilian company with some financial relief amid shrinking margins and heavy debt.

+The acquisition is also the third largest on record of an Australian company in the consumer products sector, the data showed.

 The brand, Natura's most profitable, operates almost 400 stores and posted sales of $537 million in 2022, up 21% in constant currency from a year earlier.